NicKarlovich/VR-Spell-Visualization/README.md

 *Aplogies for these instructions being so short, we had to rewrite them from scratch when we re-created via git push --force from memory on a very short timeline*

-## Avatar Stance:
+## How To Use Avatar Stance:
-- First, check  that you are in avatar stance!
+* First, check  that you are in avatar stance!
 There is a button on the UI that triggers the stances' on/off state.
-- To cast the slice spell: move 1 or two hands quickly downwards.
+* To cast the slice spell: move 1 or two hands quickly downwards.
 This should create a large blue column of light a few meters away in the direction that your headset is facing.
-- To cast the clap spell: move both hands together in a clap motion.
+* To cast the clap spell: move both hands together in a clap motion.
 This should create a storm of red swirling particles in the direction that your headset is facing.
-- To cast the swirl spell: move 1 hand in a lasso motion.
+* To cast the swirl spell: move 1 hand in a lasso motion.
 This should create a green swirling spell around an orb in the direction that your headset is facing.
-- You can also have multiple spells running at once.
+* You can also have multiple spells running at once.
 Depending on how fast you cast spells, you can have multiple spells overlap each other at once.